Income Tax Notice

 - •Take notes: During the examination, ask for a copy of the statement recorded.
 Everything that is recorded becomes part of the official proceedings.

 - •Do not bring more than what is asked: If the summons asks for three years of bank statements, bring those.
-Do not bring additional records that were not asked for - they may open new avenues of enquiry.
+Additional records that were not asked for may open new avenues of enquiry.

 Non-compliance with a Section 131 summons is not like ignoring a notice.